Allegheny County Creates New Department That Focuses On Giving All Children An Opportunity To Succeed

 This department’s 2021 budget is about $440,000, but Fitzgerald said the director will work to secure additional money from foundations, corporations and government — as well as possible short-term funding from the recent Cares Act and American Rescue Plan.

-“It’s a heck of a lot more expensive to incarcerate people and put them through that system than if they’re out there working to improve the community, benefiting their employers, paying taxes,” Fitzgerald said.MORE NEWS: Carnegie Man Pleads Guilty To Throwing Concrete Pieces, Pipe At Officers During Pittsburgh Riot
+“It’s a heck of a lot more expensive to incarcerate people and put them through that system than if they’re out there working to improve the community, benefiting their employers, paying taxes,” Fitzgerald said.MORE NEWS: Pittsburgh Weather: Marginal Risk For Severe Weather On Thursday

 Fitzgerald said he hopes this investment will begin to close the economic racial gap that exists in Allegheny County.
 He also hopes with more kids in preschool and after-school care, more parents can work to improve the lives of their families.